Public Health Emergency - Leading a Nation Prepared

 The COVID-19 pandemic revealed vulnerabilities in the global medical supply chain that required the Department of Health and Human Services (HHS) to reassess, replenish and restructure the SNS to better protect the health and safety of all Americans.

-next generation of the SNS will have the breadth and depth to meet the ongoing needs of COVID-19 as well as any future pandemic or public health emergency on a national scale.
-These changes and upgrades will bolster the U.S. industrial base for producing critical pharmaceuticals and medical supplies and, most importantly, will reduce America’s reliance on foreign suppliers and manufacturers.
-SNS 2.0 will ensure we are ready and resilient when the country needs us.
+Now, the focus is on the next generation of the SNS with the breadth and depth to meet the ongoing needs of COVID-19 as well as any future pandemic or public health emergency on a national scale.
+These changes and upgrades are bolstering the U.S. industrial base to produce critical pharmaceuticals and medical supplies and, most importantly, reducing America’s reliance on foreign suppliers and manufacturers.
+SNS 2.0 ensures we are ready and resilient when the country needs us.

-By fall 2020, HHS will achieve a capacity to meet 90 days of the most critical supplies for the COVID-19 response needs of the U.S. healthcare system.
+HHS is working to build a 90- day capacity of the most critical supplies for the COVID-19 response needs of the U.S. healthcare system.

-The SNS will focus on five priority areas to bolster national health security and ensure readiness:
+The SNS is focused on five priority areas to bolster national health security and ensure readiness:

 For further questions or information about the Strategic National Stockpile (SNS), please email us at firstname.lastname@example.org